 Another popular app

-Allows you to share you GPS location
+Allows you to share your GPS location

 Pros: